Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 ac97_quirk
     AC'97 workaround for strange hardware;
-    See the description of intel8x0 module for details.
+    See the woke description of intel8x0 module for details.

 This module supports multiple cards.